Szybet/WatchySourcingHub/Watchy 3.0 review.md

 - I and another user took some measurments of the 32khz quartz used to track time, in short, they cheaped out on it and time will drift like in the previous 2 versions.
 The device would need to cost 1$ more for it to track time reasonable well.
 - Zero communication with the community
 - The official software has some comments about [Chinese timezone](https://github.com/sqfmi/Watchy/blob/9f3accdb076b567c2e34b0347f292effcde04a6f/src/Watchy32KRTC.cpp#L44) for no reason at all.
 My **wild theory** is it was fully outsourced, as SQFMI was originally originated and was placed in the USA
+- the OSHWA certification is outdated, it's for the version 1 while we are on version 3

 Yea, I'm tired of this